The biggest employers are successfully enacting vaccine mandates. Many smaller ones need help

 Even before the mandate was floated, companies had been increasingly leaning on the Health Action Alliance for guidance.
 Vaccination rates had slowed.
 The objections of the unvaccinated had hardened.
 A Washington Post-ABC poll earlier this month found 52 percent of Americans support businesses requiring employees who come into work to be vaccinated.
 But there was a partisan split — 8 in 10 Democrats supported a worker vaccine mandate, while more than 6 in 10 Republicans are opposed.
 Independents are divided nearly down the middle.

-“We were as surprised as many others that there were so many folks who were vaccine-hesitant,” said an official with the Business Roundtable — a trade group whose members include the chief executives of some of the nation’s largest employers, including Apple, JPMorgan Chase and Chevron — who spoke on the condition of anonymity to discuss internal reactions.
+“We were as surprised as many others that there were so many folks who were vaccine-hesitant,” said Corey Astill, a vice president with the Business Roundtable — a trade group whose members include the chief executives of some of the nation’s largest employers, including Apple, JPMorgan Chase and Chevron.

 In response, the alliance needed to pivot from a routine public health campaign informing workers about the availability of vaccines to a persuasion campaign aimed at helping companies navigate a minefield of potential problems and overcome a surge in false claims.